iPascal619/STEM-BUDDY/README.md

 # STEM-BUDDY

 Welcome to STEM Buddy - your ultimate destination for exploring the fascinating world of Science, Technology, Engineering, and Mathematics (STEM)!
-This web application provides an interactive platform for learners of all ages to engage with STEM content through courses, activities, and resources.
+This web application provides an interactive platform for young learners to engage with STEM content through courses, activities, and resources.

 ## Overview